iamazeem/spancopy/README.md

 under the `target` directory to avoid conflicts.
 The first subdirectory name is `1`.
-If the total size of the subdirectory i.e. the size of the files copied into it, reaches the threshold value, a new subdirectory with an incremented name is created i.e. `2` and so on until all the files have been copied.
+If the total size of the subdirectory i.e. the size of the files copied into it, reaches the threshold value, a new subdirectory with an incremented name is created i.e. `2` and so on until all the files are copied.

 The sizes of all the source files must be less or equal to the `threshold` value.